suhaschandra/Data-Visualization/Heatmaps/README.md

 ```
 outprefix <- args[2]
 ```
-args[2] gives the argument for the
+args[2] gives the argument for the pdf prefix of the heatmap output file

 ###